mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

-X509CertRef is the name of the Kubernetes Secret which contains PEM-encoded CA certificate
+X509CertRef is a reference to the Kubernetes Secret which contains PEM-encoded CA certificate.
+Atlas Kubernetes Operator watches secrets only with the label atlas.mongodb.com/type=credentials to avoid watching unnecessary secrets.

 <table>
     <thead>